rosianacodes/100-days-of-code/log.md

 **Today's Progress:** I finished off the freecodecamp survey form using HTML, that I started a while ago.
 I'm glad I finally have that ticked off now

 **Thoughts:** I decided to focus on HTML today as I feel like I hadn't touched it in a while and I'm glad I did because it was a great refresher for my mind.
-I prepared myself to start the 100devs bootcamp as I feel like I'm not confident in my front end skills, I'm starting to feel more confident in my back end skills because I'm spendindg more time on 'her'.
+I prepared myself to start the 100devs bootcamp as I feel like I'm not confident in my front end skills, I'm starting to feel more confident in my back end skills because I'm spending more time on 'her'.
 So I think it's time I'm fair and treat back-end and front-end equally.
 Not sure how I'm going to do this maybe alternate between front end and python every other day or 2 days or weeks.
 I think I'm edging towards just doing what I feel like on the day.Shout out to my emotional authority.

 1.[freeCodeCamp Survey Form](https://www.freecodecamp.org/learn/2022/responsive-web-design/build-a-survey-form-project/build-a-survey-form)